An Accessible Experience

 - Guía de museo (PDF)

 Quiet Room is located on the first floor of the Nature Exploration Center.
-For access, see staff at the Information Desk.

-Sensory-Friendly Morning is an event held annually in May for visitors to enjoy the Museum in a calmer, quieter atmosphere.
+Sensory-Friendly Morning is an event held annually for visitors to enjoy the Museum in a calmer, quieter atmosphere.
 The event features Museum scientists, live animals and their keepers, and a host of other sensory-friendly activities.
 For more information, please see the

 Sensory-Friendly Morning Event Page on the program and events calendar.

-DEAF OR HARD OF HEARING
+VISITORS WHO ARE DEAF OR HARD OF HEARING

 Assistive Listening Devices are available upon request for visitors attending live presentations or programs.